 I used the snow map above also in the diffuse channel, as well as in the V-Ray Displacement.

-I got several question about the way I add dirt in my images, at edges and under roofs on the walls so here is how I do it
+I got several questions about the way I add dirt in my images, at edges and under roofs on the walls so here is how I do it

 I made it in two stages workflow.